Skip to Content

 Best Time for Wildlife Viewing

-The Dry seasons (from June to August and December to January) are the best times for trekking gorillas.
-The park stays open throughout the year, but in heavy rain, the trails might be difficult to walk, and time with the gorillas and photography can be compromised.
+The Dry seasons (June to August and December to January) are the best times for gorilla trekking.
+The park stays open throughout the year, but in heavy rain the trails might be difficult to walk, and time with the gorillas and photography can be compromised.
+That said, anyone looking for a gorilla permit at short notice is more likely to get lucky in the Wet seasons (February to May and September to November).

 Wildlife Photos